 Materials Needed

-- Non-toxic paint or stickers for decoration
+- Non-toxic, pet-safe paint or vinyl decals for decoration (optional)

-- Cat litter
+- Cat litter and litter mat

-Step-by-step Guide
+Step-by-Step Guide

-Budget-friendly Options
+Budget-Friendly Options

 Maintenance And Cleaning Tips